-Due to the unfortunate timing of the financial crash and hotel remodel, the Mark Hotel inherited many one, two and three bedroom condominiums as well as a glorious penthouse suite – meaning the Mark is the perfect location for family or long-stay vacations!
+Due to the unfortunate timing of the financial crash and hotel remodel, the Mark Hotel inherited many one, two and three-bedroom condominiums as well as a glorious penthouse suite – meaning the Mark is the perfect location for family or long-stay vacations!

 Offering an intriguing mix of high-end luxury and pop culture excess, the SoHo Grand is NYC’s top stay for those looking for the best of both worlds.

-Located in SoHo one of the most sought after addresses on the island – the SoHO Grand delivers phenomenal views, inviting public spaces, the hip Peacock bar and two super-inviting penthouses (with outdoor terraces and an outdoor shower!).
+Located in SoHo, one of the most sought after addresses on the island – the SoHo Grand delivers phenomenal views, inviting public spaces, the hip Peacock bar, and two super-inviting penthouses (with outdoor terraces and an outdoor shower!).
 A favorite of creative musicians and designers due to its location near the Red Bull Arena and fashion week events, be sure to play it cool when you inevitably run into someone famous.

-One of the most luxurious hotels in NYC, a stay at the SoHo Grand Hotel is perfect for just about anyone!
+One of the most luxurious hotels in NYC, a stay at the SoHo Grand Hotel, is perfect for just about anyone!

 The coolest of the cool, the Standard High Line is New York City’s current ‘it’ destination.

 With a very modern take on luxury hotel concept, the Standard High Line combines stunning views and an awe-inspiring location with contemporary design and a dining destination.
-All 320 rooms have floor-to-ceiling glass and an iconic view of New York, while the roof-top bar of the Standard High Line is truly one of the best places to view New York.
+All 320 rooms have floor-to-ceiling glass and an iconic view of New York, while the rooftop bar of the Standard High Line is truly one of the best places to view New York.

 Innovation is in their DNA here with an outdoor beer garden, an ice skating rink in the winter, social awareness campaigns, a ridiculous array of events, just to name a few.

-Designed from the ground up with the luxury traveller in mind, the rooms and suites here are reminiscent of the grand New York apartments of yesteryear – though for the ultimate luxury you should opt for the newly unveiled Fifth Avenue Suite with spectacular views down its namesake street, full dining room, custom details and total control over your experience via in-room tablet.
+Designed from the ground up with the luxury traveler in mind, the rooms and suites here are reminiscent of the grand New York apartments of yesteryear – though for the ultimate luxury you should opt for the newly unveiled Fifth Avenue Suite with spectacular views down its namesake street, full dining room, custom details and total control over your experience via an in-room tablet.

 A hip hotel in the heart of SoHo providing loft-like rooms for discerning clients.

-Popular with long-stay guests, creatives and executives the Mercer Hotel prides itself on providing exceptional service to every guest in its 75 rooms, offering a 24-hour concierge service that goes above-and-beyond.
+Popular with long-stay guests, creatives, and executives, the Mercer Hotel prides itself on providing exceptional service to every guest in its 75 rooms, offering a 24-hour concierge service that goes above-and-beyond.
 Its simple white room decor seeks to soothe and rejuvenate after a long day on the hard streets of New York, while its lounge-style lobby tempts guests with a social environment akin to your own home.

-The Mercer Cafe and Restaurant on-site are extremely popular with guests and locals SoHo.
+The Mercer Cafe and Restaurant onsite are extremely popular with guests and locals, SoHo.
 Offering subtle elegance and a true home away from home, the Mercer Hotel is a boutique hotel you will want to return to time and time again.